 Patients who have undergone treatment for CLL must visit their physician every three months.
 At every visit, the patient is examined physically and blood tests are done to monitor the condition.
 After treatment, the number of cancer cells should reduce and the signs of the disease diminish.
 Though people can live without any additional treatment, in some cases, there are chances of recurrence of CLL.

 In these cases, the doctor prescribes the usual medications that have been followed before, or new therapies to be taken into consideration.
 Targeted and clinical trial medications which have been approved in recent years play a vital role in improving the condition of CLL patients.

-Support Organizations for CLL
+VIDEO Support Organizations for CLL

 Leukemia care: Charity organizations for blood cancer support, which are formed to provide the right information, support, care, and advice to patients affected by blood cancer, provide a range of support to the patients in the form of 24*7 care, conference for caregiver and patients, and provision of support groups.

 Support association for CLL: Support organizations often promote research as well as treatment for CLL.
 Their main objective is to give support and information to people with the disease.

 Follow-up care: For patients with CLL, the doctor has to monitor the condition very closely from the beginning to the end stage of the treatment.
 It is necessary for the patient to attend the follow-up appointment with the doctor.
 These appointments will comprise a question–answer session regarding the person’s health, lab tests, scans, X-rays, and physical examination.